barbajs/barba/documentation/user/prefetch.md

 import barba from '@barba/core';
 import barbaPrefetch from '@barba/prefetch';

-// tells barba to use the prefetch module barba.use(barbaPrefetch);
+// tell Barba to use the prefetch module barba.use(barbaPrefetch);

+// init Barba
 barba.init();
 ```